NEW FOR 2009:

 The MR adds Xenon headlamps, large wing spoiler, chrome belt surround, body-colour hood and fender vents, heated cloth and leather Recaro seats, and FAST-key entry system.

-The Premium package is a $4,000 add-on to the MR and includes Rockford Fosgate CD stereo, SIRIUS Satellite Radio, power sunroof, hard-drive navigation system with music server function, wheel-mounted audio controls and Bluetooth hands-free capability.
+The Premium package, available only on the MR, includes Rockford Fosgate CD stereo, SIRIUS Satellite Radio, power sunroof, hard-drive navigation system with music server function, wheel-mounted audio controls and Bluetooth hands-free capability.